Self-Evolving Multi-Agent Systems via Textual Backpropagation: Abstract

 \section{Abstract}

 Leveraging multiple Large Language Models (LLMs) has proven effective for addressing complex, high-dimensional tasks, but current approaches often rely on static, manually engineered multi-agent configurations.
 To overcome these constraints, we present the Agentic Neural Network ($\mathcal{ANN}$), a framework that conceptualizes multi-agent collaboration as a layered neural network architecture.
-In this design, each agent operates as a node, and each layer forms a cooperative “team” focused on a specific subtask.
-Agentic Neural Network follows a two-phase optimization strategy: (1) Forward Phase—Drawing inspiration from neural network forward passes, tasks are dynamically decomposed into subtasks, and cooperative agent teams with suitable aggregation methods are constructed layer by layer.
-(2) Backward Phase—Mirroring backpropagation, we refine both global and local collaboration through iterative feedback, allowing agents to self-evolve their roles, prompts, and coordination.
+In this design, each agent operates as a node, and each layer forms a cooperative team focused on a specific subtask.
+Agentic Neural Network follows a two-phase optimization strategy: (1) Forward Phase - Drawing inspiration from neural network forward passes, tasks are dynamically decomposed into subtasks, and cooperative agent teams with suitable aggregation methods are constructed layer by layer.
+(2) Backward Phase - Mirroring backpropagation, we refine both global and local collaboration through iterative feedback, allowing agents to self-evolve their roles, prompts, and coordination.
 This neuro-symbolic approach enables $\mathcal{ANN}$ to create new or specialized agent teams post-training, delivering notable gains in accuracy and adaptability.
-Across four benchmark datasets, $\mathcal{ANN}$ surpasses leading multi-agent baselines under the same configurations, showing consistent performance improvements.
-Our findings indicate that $\mathcal{ANN}$ provides a scalable, data-driven framework for multi-agent systems, combining the collaborative capabilities of LLMs with the efficiency and flexibility of neural network principles.
-We plan to open-source the entire framework.
+Across seven benchmark datasets, $\mathcal{ANN}$ surpasses leading multi-agent baselines under the same configurations, showing consistent performance improvements.